Niall Ronan: Ireland

 Ronan made his debut for Ireland against Canada on 23 May 2009, starting and finishing the match in a 25–6 win.
 He earned his second cap a week later against the USA.
 He was called up to the squad for the 2010 Summer Tour as a replacement for Kevin McLaughlin and played against the Barbarians, New Zealand Māori and Australia.

 Ronan also played for Ireland against Scotland in a 2011 Rugby World Cup warm-up on 6 August 2011.

+Post-rugby career

+After retiring, Ronan returned to play Gaelic football with his local club St. Colmcille's, winning the Meath and Leinster intermediate championships in 2016 and reaching the final of the All-Ireland Intermediate Club Football Championship in 2017.

+In 2019, Ronan joined Meath as a strength and conditioning coach.

+In February 2022, Ronan became manager of Louth club O'Raghallaighs, winning promotion from Division 2.

+Ronan was appointed manager of St. Colmcille's in November 2023.